grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* The Prospect runs at 10 knots or so
 		* Don't forget the batteries are very depleted though!

-* [ ] _The Gnat has to run between them, and release their homemade magnetic mines.
+* [X] _The Gnat has to run between them, and release their homemade magnetic mines.
 And hope Hemi got the calculations right._
 	* Hemi has to heft the heavy devices up into the escape trunk.
 	* Hemi has to calculate by hand and slide rule how much psi to put in the float so the mine sits at the depth of the chasing sub. they fill the bumpers float by hand and launch them out the airlock into the path of the chasing sub.
 	* (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column)
 	* the garbage in the water makes it impossible for the pursuing sub to know the mines are there
 	* Maybe Hemi guides Shakes into position listening to sonar.
-	* Shakes watches where he is through the view port

-* [ ] _Hemi's first attempt just explodes harmlessly on the ram_
+* [X] _Hemi's first attempt just explodes harmlessly on the ram_
 	* they let the device go, and then blow the tanks and breach the Gnat
 	* Shakes opens the hatch and looks behind in time to see the explosion
 	* Hemi hears it on sonar, but from there he can tell he only hit the ram

-* [ ] _On the surface, they have to reset the escape trunk_
+* [X] _On the surface, they have to reset the escape trunk_
 	* pump the water out
 		* maybe they drop the water down into the Gnat and pump it out with the bilge?
 Seems like.
 	* put the hatch back